OpenVisualCloud/Media-Transport-Library/README.md

 Please refer to [build guide](doc/build.md) for instructions on how to build DPDK, the library, and the sample application.

-For Windows, please refer to the [Win build guide](doc/build_WIN_MSYS2.md) or instructions on how to build.
+For Windows, please refer to the [Win build guide](doc/build_WIN.md) for instructions on how to build.

 ## 3. Run ST2110